After the Decision, Remand, or Dismissal

 - You will be notified of the adjudicator's decision, remand, or dismissal by U.S. mail.

 - Please see our Current Workload page for information on processing times.

-Note: A party does not have the right to seek MAC review of an ALJ's remand to a QIC or an ALJ's affirmation of a QIC's dismissal of a request for reconsideration.
+There is no right to Council or Chief ALJ review of an OMHA adjudicator's affirmation of a QIC's dismissal of a request for reconsideration.